zaltaie/TinderBot/README.md

 # Tinder 🤖

-On April 2nd, 2020 (day after April Fool's Day lol), Tinder announced that it will open up the use of its Passport feature to all Tinder users.
+On April 2nd, 2020 (day after April Fool's Day), Tinder announced that it will open up the use of its Passport feature to all Tinder users.
 The Passport feature allows you to match with people all over the world versus your nearby area in an attempt to combat loneliness and boredom during the shelter in place and quarantine directives being rolled out all over.

 The purpose of this project is two-fold:
 1. Can we harness the power of online dating to land me a job?